ikegami-yukino/mecab-as-kkc/README.md

 ```
 $ echo めかぶ | mecab -d `mecab-config --dicdir`/maceb-as-kkc`
 ```
-4. If the new word "和布蕪" is not best candidate, then cost value of new entry should be decreased gradually
+4. If the new word "和布蕪" is not the best candidate, then the cost value of the new entry should be decreased gradually

 ## Limitation